fruitsamples/TopPaid/ReadMe.txt

 Xcode Project
 =============================================
-1) Set the base SDK to 3.2
+1) Set the base SDK to 4.2
-2) Set the deployment target to 3.1.3 (so it can run on the iPhone 3.1.3)
+2) Set the deployment target to 3.1.3 (so it can run on the iPhone/iPod touch running iOS 3.1.3)
 3) Set "Target Device Family" to be "iPhone/iPad"

 Default Images